Michael McFadyen's Scuba Diving - The Pipeline (Sewage Pipe)

 Travel towards the main marina and turn into Teramby Road at the roundabout.
 Go past the marina to the end of the road.
 Park in the car park as close as you can to the turn-around at the end of the street.
 Walk to the west along the pathway to its end and you will see the entry/exit point, a good set of steps that go down into the water and a cleared section of reef.
 Note that my preferred way to do this dive does not use this as an entry point but you could if you wanted to.
 If you do enter here, just swim out to about seven metres and then follow this depth to the west till you hit the pipe (see later).

-You can do this dive two ways, first is a bit more adventurous and the second is the normal way.
+You can do this dive three ways, the first is a bit more adventurous and the second is the normal way and the third way a better dive.
 Anyway, gear up and walk along the promenade to the north-east (towards the open ocean) till you come to the first light pole.
 Just before this you will see a good spot to climb across the rocks that make up the retaining wall to get to the water.
 Once in the water, drop to the bottom and you will see that the rocks slope down to a sandy bottom at about nine metres.
 As mentioned, the bottom is sand and the reef edge is actually the artificial wall of the marina which was built (I think) in the early 1980s.

 From here head to the south-west along the edge.
 After about 10 metres you will come to the remains of a large fish trap.
 Have a good look around this location as an anglerfish is said to live here (we could not find it despite a concerted effort by many).
 From here continue along the wall.
 There is lots of fish here, including large schools of luderick and bream (amazingly, the fishers above do not seem to catch anything).